sygmaprotocol/sygma-docs/docs/02-sygma-protocol/02-Tailored-Security/02-MPC/02-mpc.md

 # Introduction To Sygma's Multi-party Computation (MPC)

 Sygma's Tailored Security system begins with its base **multi-party computation (MPC)** verification.
 For routes (i.e. source to destination chain) integrated with MPC, users and developers can enjoy a low cost, high speed, and secure service.
-At a high level, the verification system is implemented via 1) a set of MPC-specific contract addresses (or equivalent in other ecosystems) and 2) an MPC-specific relayer network.
+At a high level, the verification system is implemented via 1) a set of MPC-specific contracts (or equivalent in other ecosystems) and 2) an MPC-specific relayer network.

 Onchain events are generated as a result of a cross-chain interaction (through a Sygma-integrated dApp).
 The MPC relayer network listens for and parses these cross-chain events.
 Multi-party computation methodologies are then used to determine whether these events are canonical; i.e. can it be verified that these events *actually* happened?
-The MPC relayer network will then post these events to the destination chain, signifying the end of an MPC-verified cross-chain interaction.
+The MPC relayer network will then make attestations and post these events to the destination chain, signifying the end of an MPC-verified cross-chain interaction.

 ## What Is Multi-party Computation?